History of St. Anthony of Padua Parish

 Father Sam supported the establishing of the Knights of Columbus, St. Anthony of Padua Council.
 10569.
 The Council was formed in January 1991 with 43 members and the charter was signed in March 1991.

-Michael Wollbaum was a Seminarian Intern at St. Anthony’s from August 1994 to August 1995 assisting Father Sam.
+Father Michael Wollbaum was a Seminarian Intern at St. Anthony’s from August 1994 to August 1995 assisting Father Sam.
 Prior to our Parish, he entered St. Peter’s Seminary in Ontario (1990) and onto St. Augustine’s, Brandon (1993) and in August 1994 to St. Anthony’s.
 He was ordained to The Sacred Order of The Diaconate (Transitional) at St. Mary’s Cathedral on December 14, 1995.
 He was ordained to the Priesthood on May 2, 1996.
 Since his ordination, he has assisted in many Parishes: St. Mary’s Cathedral, Amaranth, Swan River, Camperville, Dauphin, and Neepawa.
 Also, from June 1996 to July 1997 he was Pontifical Master of Ceremonies (in charge of liturgical ceremonies for the bishop).
-He is currently Pastor of St. Charles Parish in Winnipeg, Manitoba.
+He is currently Pastor of St. Kateri Tekakwitha Parish in Winnipeg, Manitoba.

 In 1995, Father Sam went to Holy Rosary Parish on River Avenue, Winnipeg, Manitoba.